RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab14.md

 # Dev Pipeline Webhook

-The goal of setting this up is to trigger a new pipeline run of our `tekton-tasks` pipeline every time someone commits to our Gitea repository.
+The goal of setting this up is to trigger a new pipeline run of our `tasks-dev-pipeline` pipeline every time someone commits to our Gitea repository.
 While this can be made quite much more customizable and extensible, we will start with the simplest thing possible.

 ## Configure Tekton triggers objects
 First, create a TriggerTemplate.
-If we inspect the prior runs of the `tasks-pipeline`, the PipelineRuns that we created were pretty simple.
+If we inspect the prior runs of the `tasks-dev-pipeline`, the PipelineRuns that we created were pretty simple.
 They didn't use any parameters, so that makes the PipelineRun template below as simple as it can be.
 Switch to the `%username%-cicd` project and add the YAML below.

 ```yaml